-In this study, online trust-building mechanisms was evaluated using three factors (PUIBM, PUSBM and PUEBM).
-The results of this study show that the perceived usefulness of institution-based mechanisms (PUIBM) well as perceived usefulness of online sellers (PUSBM) has a positive effect on the trust in the e-marketplaces.
-The study also showed that the perceived usefulness of online sellers had a positive influence on the level of buyer trust in e-sellers.
-Meanwhile, perceived usefulness of the experience-based mechanism (PUEBM) had no significant influence on the buyer's confidence in the e-seller.
+ness of experience-based mechanisms).
+The results of this study show that the perceived usefulness of institution-based mechanisms and the perceived usefulness of online sellers (perceived usefulness of service-based mechanisms) have a positive effect on trust in the e-marketplaces.
+The study also showed that the perceived usefulness of online sellers positively influenced the level of buyer trust in e-sellers.
+Meanwhile, the perceived usefulness of the experience-based mechanism did not significantly influence the buyer's confidence in the e-seller.
 The study found that the level of trust in the e-marketplaces negatively moderates the influence of trust in online sellers over interest in re-buying in the e-marketplace.